Adeleimpa/Aquagraphics/Code/README.txt

 - Press c to move the camera around the scene
 - Press space bar to make a droplet fall onto the surface
 - Use the arrows to move in the scene
+- Press W to visualize the wires of the mesh